Breaking Changesedit

 New Elasticsearch outputedit

-APM Server has a new Elasticsearch output implementation with defaults that should be sufficient for most use cases; it should no longer be necessary to manually tune the output of APM Server.
+APM Server has a new Elasticsearch output implementation; it is no longer necessary to manually tune the output of APM Server.

 As a part of this change, the following settings have been removed: